 - Your usual approach to life may influence your choices.

 - Are you a risk taker or a more cautious person?
 Do you tend to carry on regardless?

-- Do you usually make your own decisions or do you often rely on advice from others?
+- Do you usually make decisions on your own or do you like to get advice from others?

-- Do you like to get background information and weigh up the pros and cons or do you prefer to go forward based on gut instinct?
+- Do you like to do some research and weigh up the pros and cons, or do you prefer to make decisions based on your gut instinct?

-- Is your usual approach the one you'd like to adopt or would it work better to go about making this decision in a different way?
+- Is your usual approach the one you’d like to adopt, or would it be better to go about making this decision in a different way?

 Is there an MS factor?

-For some people, life will carry on much as before.
-For others, MS may be having an impact and managing this well can make a big difference.
+- For some people, life with MS carries on much as before.
+For others, MS may have more of an impact and managing this well can make a big difference.

 - Are symptoms affecting what you can do?